nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 ![Model Creation CodeBuild Step](images/codebuild-config-model.png)

-5. You can now try running the pipeline.
+5. The Role for the `CodeDeploy` step can be the same as for lab 2, so use the role called `odeStarWorker-test-CloudFormation`.

+6. Once you are happy with your pipeline you can try running it.

-## Reviewing the Deployment
+## 9. Reviewing the Deployment

 1. Using the AWS Web Console, navigate to the SageMaker service, and then click on the Endpoints link on the left.